Clinton coy about political future in joint interview with Obama

 Obama beat Clinton in a bitter Democratic primary campaign to run for president in 2008.
 He surprised many by choosing her as his secretary of state, a job she said she initially turned down.

-Clinton traveled to a record 112 countries as secretary of state.
+Clinton travelled to a record 112 countries as secretary of state.
 She has said she wants to take a break from public life, but has not said she will retire.

 Democratic Senator John Kerry, who unsuccessfully ran for president in 2004, is expected to be confirmed as Obama's new secretary of state as early as this week.